All Episodes

 I don't want to be like the rest of the media and get a conspiracy theory.

-Um look uh let me ask you all a very simple question.
+Look, let me ask you all a very simple question.

-We now know that everybody in the Democratic party says that there is no evidence.
+We now know that everybody in the Democratic Party says that there is no evidence.

-Then we have Julian Asan saying it's not Russia and then my interpretation in his remarks on Dutch TV are that he's pretty much suggesting that Seth Rich was the source for WikiLeaks for the DNC.
+And then my interpretation in his remarks on Dutch TV are that he's pretty much suggesting that Seth Rich was the source for WikiLeaks with the DNC.

 Is your interpretation the same as mine, Brian Finch?